tangshuang/tyshemo/docs/loader.md

 **:fetch**

-This is for `AsyncSetter`, only works for Meta.Attribute and state:
+This is for `AsyncGetter`, only works for Meta.Attribute and state:

 ```json
 {